dhh1128/sivanea.com/viking/discussion-questions.md

 date: 2012-12-31
 slug: discussion-questions
 ---
 <p style="font-style:italic;color:#777;font-size:90%;">Note: several of these questions are explored in the <a href="author-notes">Author Notes</a>.
-However, I don't think the author's intent is the last word on any of these topics--part of the magic of a book is that it grows in the telling, due to the experience and perspective that the reader brings...</p>
+However, I don't think the author's intent is the last word on any of these topics &mdash; part of the magic of a book is that it grows in the telling, due to the experience and perspective that the reader brings...</p>

 <ol>
 	<li>How does the theme of communication and miscommunication recur in the story?
 What examples of miscommunication are prominent?
 What are their consequences?
 What examples of good communication occur?</li>